-Whether you are a first time buyer, or someone who has moved home many times, we trust you will find this guide valuable.
-Moving to a new home is something most of us only do a few times in our life, so it is important to ensure we have a clear understanding of the process and our knowledge is up-to-date.
+Whether you are an experienced property landlord, or a first time investor, we trust you will find this guide valuable.
+When borrowing to invest in a rental property it is important to ensure you have a clear understanding of the process and your knowledge is up-to-date.

-This guide will help to clarify the terminology, benefits, risks and associated costs of borrowing to buy your new home.
+This guide will help to clarify the terminology, benefits, risks and associated costs of borrowing to invest in rental property.